 Current students should consult the table of contents to find the relevant sections, read those sections carefully, and use the appropriate degree program checklists (see appendices) to ensure that correct steps are taken and appropriate deadlines are met as one moves towards graduation.
-If you have any doubts or questions about information in this manual, or if you want to suggest additional material for inclusion, consult the Graduate Coordinator.
+If you have any doubts or questions about information in this manual, or if you want to suggest additional material for inclusion, consult the Director of Graduate Studies.

 In the event that this handbook disagrees with the Graduate Bulletin, please consider the Bulletin as the final authority on Graduate School policies and regulations.
-However, do call such discrepancies to the Graduate Coordinator's attention.
+However, do call such discrepancies to the Director of Graduate Studies' attention.
 It is the right of individual departments to establish standards, rules, and regulations in addition to those in the Graduate Bulletin, as long as Graduate School policies are not contradicted.
 The Graduate School has carefully reviewed this handbook and has not found any instances of disagreement with its own policies.